Investing in Fintech Stocks

 This legacy business, still known as Square, has evolved into a wider ecosystem for merchants, enabling them to accept online payments, providing payroll services, offering financing and a variety of other services.

 Besides Square, Block is also well-known for its personal finance application, Cash App.
 Cash App provides customers with banking and payment transfer services as well as the ability to buy, sell and transfer stocks and bitcoin.
+In this way, Block has created two financial ecosystems catering to both businesses and consumers.

 MercadoLibre

-As well as being the e-commerce market leader in Latin America, MercadoLibre has a lending operation – Mercado Credito – and a payment processing segment – Mercado Pago.
+As well as being a leader in e-commerce in Latin America, MercadoLibre has a lending operation – Mercado Credito – and a payment processing segment – Mercado Pago.
+With these two operations, the fintech stock has sought to capitalise on the limited access consumers have to financial services in the region.

 In particular, the rapid growth of Mercado Pago has been a key revenue driver for the fintech company.
 This payment processing arm was initially created as a way to allow unbanked customers to purchase products through the company’s e-commerce platform.

 However, it has since evolved far beyond that, becoming widely adopted outside MercadoLibre’s marketplace.
 Its low-cost QR code transactions facilitate digital payments without needing a bank account, and also allows merchants without card infrastructure to accept non-cash payments.
-This is a particularly important and practical service in a region where a high proportion of the population work in the informal economy.

 How to Invest in Fintech Stocks